Medicare Criteria and MBS Rebates for Eyelid Lift Surgery (Blepharoplasty Rebates)

-Our team of eyelid lift surgeons are amongst the most respected and highly experienced Plastic Surgeons in Australia.
+Our team of eyelid lift surgeons is amongst the most respected and highly experienced Plastic Surgeons in Australia.
 Our Team includes Dr Rohit Kumar and Dr Richard Sackelariou in Melbourne and Sydney and Dr Patrick Briggs in Melbourne and Perth.

 Please contact a Patient Care Team at Coco Ruby Plastic Surgery today to book your consultation.

 Book a consultation or arrange a free 15-minute phone chat with our Patient Liaison Manager.

 Send an enquiry form today or phone 1300 264 811 and ask for Michelle.

 - A Referral from your GP or from your specialist is helpful but NOT essential – you can have a consultation without a GP Referral